PolLamothe/Neural-Network-Scratch/readme.md

 - uniquePerceptron.py (This file contain a program to train and test the AI using only 1 neurones for a linear problem)

-- layerTest.py (This file contain a program to train and test the AI using more than 1 layer of neurones for a more complex (XOR like) problem)
+- layerTest.py (This file contain a program to train and test the AI using more than 1 layer of neurones for a more complex (XOR) problem)

 - numberDetection.py *Not avaible now* (This file will contain the code to train and test the AI in number detection)